townteki/townsquare/docs/implementing-cards.md

 });
 ```

-Similar effect is for dynamic bullets of Wylie Jenks.
+Similar effect for the dynamic bullets of Wylie Jenks.

 ```javascript
 // Wylie has +1 bullet for each wanted dude in the opposing posse.